Back to Blog

 2. Sensitive Information Disclosure

-When sensitive data is undesirably revealed as a consequence of either LLM integration (i.e., an LLM application revealing sensitive data via its outputs) or LLM usage (i.e., a user feeding sensitive data into an external LLM app.)
+Sensitive data is undesirably revealed as a consequence of either LLM integration (i.e., an LLM application revealing sensitive data via its outputs) or LLM usage (i.e., a user feeding sensitive data into an external LLM app).

 Prevention and mitigation: